Churs82/CPP_Containers/README.md

 # CPP_Containers
-Education project some of cpp containers library
+Education project: some containers from cpp stl library